 This is a simple list of files in our working directory, and should be the same as the files you see in Explorer in the left sidebar.

-command itself.
+mkdir stands for Make Directory.
+This command takes an argument, i.e. more words after the command name that are used as inputs to the mkdir command itself.
 Naturally, it makes a new directory – relative to the current working directory – with the new directory name provided as an argument.
-You should see a new tacos
+You should see a new tacos directory appear in the Explorer.

 Traversing directories

-Now that we have a new directory, let's make that directory our new working directory.
-Type cd tacos
+Now that you have a new directory, let's make that directory the new working directory.
+Type cd tacos and hit Return.
+You'll see that the current working directory has now changed to /workspace/hello-world/tacos.

-is the name of directory inside our current working directory – or it can be an absolute path – i.e. the full path to the directory on our computer.
+cd stands for Change Directory. cd accepts an argument of the directory you want to change to.
+This argument can either be a relative path – like you've done here, i.e. tacos is the name of the directory inside your current working directory – or it can be an absolute path – i.e. the full path to the directory on the computer.

-is a directory inside of it.
-If our working directory was somewhere else, and we wanted to change our working directory to the tacos
+Said a different way, cd tacos works because the working directory is /workspace/hello-world and tacos is a directory inside of it.
+If your working directory was somewhere else, and you wanted to change your working directory to the tacos directory, you'd have to provide the absolute path, i.e. cd /workspace/hello-world/tacos.

-– but now we want to change it back to the parent hello-world
+Ok, your current working directory is /workspace/hello-world/tacos – but now you want to change it back to the parent hello-world directory.
+You could use the absolute path:

 cd /workspace/hello-world